Neha-Chiluka/tf/Chapter1-Introduction_to_MachineLearning_with_Tensorflow/lab4.md

 - Once you're logged in, click on File in the top left corner.
 - Select New Notebook.

-#### Task 2 - Import Tensorflow
+#### Task 2 - Import TensorFlow and Create a Matrix

-1. Import TensorFlow:
+- Import TensorFlow:
-2. Create a matrix with two rows and four columns using TensorFlow's Variable class.
+-  Create a matrix with two rows and four columns using TensorFlow's Variable class.

-- In the first cell of the notebook, enter the following code to import TensorFlow and creating  a matrix

 ```python
 import tensorflow as tf